 What it does

 Klaviyo helps ecommerce teams use customer data to create targeted email and SMS campaigns.
 It connects with ecommerce platforms and tracks purchases, product views, browsing activity, and customer behavior to power automated flows.
+Pricing starts at $45/month and scales with active profile count.

 Key features

-- Ecommerce customer profiles based on shopping behavior — a customer who viewed shoes twice but did not purchase can automatically receive a reminder or offer
+- Ecommerce customer profiles based on shopping behavior — a customer who viewed shoes twice but did not purchase can automatically receive a targeted reminder or offer

 - Automated flows for welcome emails, abandoned carts, product recommendations, and retention campaigns